 Booking a flight, then using miles to upgrade is rarely a winning strategy to score a seat up front.
-But to fly Emirates first class – one of the world’s best and a bucket list item for many travelers – it’s one of the best and easiest ways to make it happen.
+But to fly Emirates first class – one of the world's best and a bucket list item for many travelers – it might just be one of the best and easiest ways to make it happen.

 With an onboard shower, a bar at 40,000 feet, and incredible food and service, Emirates first class has earned its reputation as one of the best ways to fly.
 But all that luxury can make it hard to book.
 Even with all the points and miles in the world, finding the award availability can be a tall task – especially for more than one seat.

 But Emirates offers a little-known option to upgrade by one cabin using miles… including at the check-in desk on the day of your flight.
 And that means booking an Emirates business class ticket from the get-go could be the easiest path if you want to fly Emirates first class to Dubai (DXB) or even over to Europe.

 That's exactly what I did on a recent trip – not just once, but twice.
 Here's how it works and why the best way to fly Emirates first class often involves asking to upgrade at the airport.

 Read our full review of Emirates First Class flying from Los Angeles (LAX) to Dubai (DXB)!

 - The Basics of Upgrading to Emirates First Class

 - How Many Miles Does it Cost to Upgrade to Emirates First Class?

 - Upgrading at Check-In (or at the Gate) Is the Best Option